Andy Stott: Biography

-His debut album was Merciless in 2006, and was followed by Unknown Exception (2008) and Luxury Problems in 2012.

-Passed Me By (2011) marked a significant change in Stott's sound; it has none of the elements of his previous dub techno release, opting for a much more bass-heavy sound.
+Stott's debut album was Merciless in 2006, followed by Unknown Exception in 2008.
+The EP Passed Me By (2011) marked a significant change in his sound; it has none of the elements of his previous dub techno release, opting for a much more bass-heavy sound.
+The album Luxury Problems was released in 2012.
+Luxury Problems received top album awards from both Resident Advisor and Pitchfork.

 Stott has undertaken several productions under the moniker Andrea and these works were released on Daphne, a sublabel of Modern Love.
-Most of this work is in association with MLZ / Pendle Coven's Miles Whittaker who used the moniker Millie in the recordings and were released as Millie & Andrea.
+Most of this work is in association with Miles Whittaker (who releases music as MLZ, with Pendle Coven, and as one half of Demdike Stare) who used the moniker Millie in the recordings and were released as Millie & Andrea.
 In 2012, Stott collaborated with the Brooklyn duo The Hundred in the Hands remixing Keep It Low from their 2012 album, Red Night.

-Stott's album Luxury Problems received top album awards on both Resident Advisor and Pitchfork in 2012.

-In March 2014, Stott and label-mate Whittaker released Drop the Vowels, under the Millie & Andrea moniker.
+In March 2014, Millie & Andrea released Drop the Vowels.

 Artistry

-Stott analogised making his music as a scientist who creates compounds by figuring out formulas that use studio gadgets and parts of other music.
+Stott analogises making music to a scientist creating compounds, by figuring out formulas that use studio gadgets and parts of other music.
 He never borrows inspiration from his personal experiences when he produces material.
 As Zach Sokol explained when he interviewed Stott in 2016, "his music draws from where he's at creatively, functioning as a reflection of whatever curiosity is currently making the gears in his head churn."
 When creating albums, he also tries to make each track have a very different aesthetic by using a variety of equipment and musical influences.
 As he explained, "I go to the studio and I don't mess around, but at the same time, I don't really know what's going to come out."
 Modern Love boss Shlom Sviri also contributes suggestions and ideas to Stott when he creates tracks and sequences the order of songs on his LPs.

 All of Stott's work touches on many types of experimental styles and genre.
 Tiny Mix Tapes writer Birkut analysed Stott's works employ neo-futuristic themes and are hard to label in specific genres because they are "shifting disfiguration of Detroit techno, grime, house, and industrial music."
 Stott's music contains a melodic structure that has been compared by multiple critics to Cocteau Twins and Dead Can Dance.
 A trademark element in his works is the use of rhythms that are slightly off beat, which often gives the tracks a feeling of anxiety.